Ignite Life Center Survivor’s Sister Speaks Out

 At the time of the meeting Mark Vega had been serving as GPD’s chaplain, stepping down sometime after the sexual abuse cases started coming out.

-Velasquez said her sister didn’t get any say in this meeting. “ I doubt she talked at all.
+Velazquez said her sister didn’t get any say in this meeting. “ I doubt she talked at all.
 From what I’ve heard it was just my dad, Mark, and Joey talking, and Noel and Christian apologizing.”

-Velasquez said her father regrets it.
+Velazquez said her father regrets it.
 “He didn’t have malicious intent towards my sister….
 Mark and them kept convincing them that the right thing to do was to hash it out themselves and let things work out the way they need to work out and not involve the law.
 Like ‘Oh they’re young.’
 No. They still did something that’s very—very wrong."

 “The first few months it felt okay but like it is with everyone, you first start going and think everyone is pretty cool until they start showing who they actually are.
-After a few months I started to see people change and things unfolded,” said Velasquez.
+After a few months I started to see people change and things unfolded,” said Velazquez.

-Velasquez is still a Chirstian but described ISM as making her struggle with her faith.
+Velazquez is still a Chirstian but described ISM as making her struggle with her faith.
 “After a while, everything at ISM felt forced.
 I still love Jesus…. but the way they’d go about stuff was very discouraging.
 It felt forced instead of natural.
 They’d give certain side comments on things I would wear….
 It was a very toxic environment.”

-“They’d make comments about stuff I like and do,” said Velasquez.
+“They’d make comments about stuff I like and do,” said Velazquez.
 “I like to watch anime and they’d suggest things like not watching it or what I would wear.
 I’d feel bad about being myself.
 When I was with friends I was myself and happy but the second a leader would come in I would genuinely stop talking.
 The level of anxiety I got when they walked into the room was very crazy and scary.
 It wasn’t really fear but I was expecting what they’d say if I talked and I didn’t wanna hear it.
 At times it’d seem like they were trying to be loving but it was still forceful.”

-Velasquez described how the pastors at ILC put her in an uncomfortable position.
+Velazquez described how the pastors at ILC put her in an uncomfortable position.
 “A lot of times they’d be mad if you’re talking to people, especially the boys from ISM; you couldn’t breathe around them….
 I still had friends from back home who were boys but when you’re in ISM you’re not supposed to talk to the opposite sex in your first year….
 I had a picture of me and two guys from ISM and I got so targeted because of that picture.
 They asked why I ‘liked them,’ but they’re literally 24 years old, why would I like them?
 Anytime I was around those guys [ILC pastors] called my name or thought I was in love with them.”

-Velasquez described strange behaviors of some individuals attending ILC.
+Velazquez described strange behaviors of some individuals attending ILC.
 “I remember in my first year one of the guys in ISM who was related to a pastor; he’s Mark’s nephew [Isaac Rey].
 He was in ISM and left and when he came back all the leaders were saying to not go near him and stay away from him.
 It was the vibe he’d do something to us in an inappropriate way.
 I still to this day don’t understand why that happened…There was [also] this older guy who’d go to Ignite and he’d take pictures of any little kid he saw….
 He’d come up to the parent and be like ‘Hey look at this picture I took of your kid.’
 Why is he doing that when he has no connections with anyone’s kid?… His name is Vernon Griffin.”

-Velasquez said Vargas committed a court order violation against one of her siblings, who is a minor.
+Velazquez said Vargas committed a court order violation against one of her siblings, who is a minor.
 Her sibling was reportedly playing Fortnite with someone in Mark Vega’s house, where Vargas lives.
 Vargas reportedly walked into the room, with knowledge V’s sibling could hear him and said “Hi.”
 Court orders forbid Vargas from having unsupervised contact with minors.

-Velasquez said that Noel Cruz also invited her sibling to a Fortnite game, but that this was because her sibling was on her boyfriend’s Fortnite account, and that he didn’t think the invite was going to her sibling.
+Velazquez said that Noel Cruz also invited her sibling to a Fortnite game, but that this was because her sibling was on her boyfriend’s Fortnite account, and that he didn’t think the invite was going to her sibling.

-Velasquez said Noel Cruz and Vargas haven‘t contacted her or V directly.
+Velazquez said Noel Cruz and Vargas haven‘t contacted her or V directly.
 “Me personally no, [my sister] never told me she saw him.
 We never bump into them and I think it's because of the ankle monitor but we always bump into the church leaders and it's so annoying.
 As of now, [they] haven‘t come to our job, or texted or called.
 They used to take [Vargas’] phone so he’d contact people on discord on his computer.
 I don’t know if he has his phone back.
 They definitely had him on a tight leash.”

 Vargas may be on a “tight leash,” but there is credible evidence suggesting Mark and Lisa Vega loosened it when he was legally permitted to travel to White Plains, New York from April 1-April 10.